 Indie Books Worth The Read – part 2

-I don’t think I would ever tire of this image 🙂 Muder In Absentia has been voted as the NUMBER 1 Indie Book Worth The Read!!!
+I don’t think I would ever tire of this image 🙂 Murder In Absentia has been voted as the NUMBER 1 Indie Book Worth The Read!!!
 That you again SO MUCH to everyone who voted!
 You have no idea how these small wins are important to us indie authors, and how encouraging it is.
-Now I think […]
+Now I […]

 Indie Books Worth the Read